-The Open Rack initiative proposed by the Open Compute Project (OCP) seeks to redefine the data centre rack and Huawei is confident it is one of the more promising developments in the scale computing environment.
+The Open Rack initiative proposed by the Open Compute Project (OCP) seeks to redefine the data center rack and Huawei is confident it is one of the more promising developments in the scale computing environment.

-Huawei’s decision to go with Open Rack is hoped to enhance the environmental sustainability of the company’s new public cloud data centres by using less energy for servers while driving operational efficiency by reducing the time it takes to install and maintain racks.
+Huawei's decision to go with Open Rack is hoped to enhance the environmental sustainability of the company's new public cloud data centers by using less energy for servers while driving operational efficiency by reducing the time it takes to install and maintain racks.

 It has already been adoption by some of the world's largest hyperscale operators, including Facebook, Microsoft, and Google.

 "Huawei's engineering and business leaders recognised the efficiency and flexibility that Open Rack offers, and the support that is available from a global supplier base,” says Carter.

 “Providing cloud services to a global customer base creates certain challenges.
 The flexibility of the Open Rack specification and the ability to adapt for liquid cooling allows Huawei to service new geographies.
 Huawei's decision to choose Open Rack is a great endorsement!"